Solla Solla Inikkum

-Solla Solla Inikkum is a 2009 Indian Tamil-language film directed by G. Muraliappas, who previously directed Raasi.
+Solla Solla Inikkum is a 2009 Indian Tamil-language romantic comedy film directed by G. Muraliappas, who previously directed Raasi.
 The film stars Navdeep, Madhumitha, and Mallika Kapoor, Suja Varunee, and Sara Alambara, while Prakash Raj, Abhinay, Sathyan, Vijayakumar, Ashish Vidyarthi, and Livingston play supporting roles.
 The music was composed by Bharadwaj with cinematography by Arthur A. Wilson and editing by V. T. Vijayan.
 The film was released on 18 September 2009.

 Plot

 Sathya completes his degree and spends time with his friends.
 Life goes uncomplicated for him until he meets Anjali.
 What starts as friendship between them develops into love.
 When Sathya proposes to Anjali, she turns it down, saying that it was only friendship and nothing more than that.
 Next comes Meghna, and what starts as love between them ends the same.
 Meghna insists they part as lovers as it was all a time pass for her.
 Afterwards, Sathya comes across Radhika.
 They become close friends, and so is Sathya's friend Guru with her.
 When Sathya decides to inform Radhika about his desire to marry her, she throws a bombshell by saying that she and Guru are in love with each other.
 Guru takes her for a ride but deserts her after using her.
 Sathya steps in and ensures that both get married.
 Guru seeks solace with Bhadri Narayanan.
 A do-gooder and influential man in the society, he takes sides with Guru.
 Sathya goes hammer and tongs and ensures that all ends well.
 Also enters Anu in his life.